Proteins¶

 Aromaticity¶

 Flat rings (shared electron system) with unique electronic properties.
+No description has been provided for this image

 aromatics